averycrespi/vtt-bridge/README.md

 ## FAQ

-**Why does VTT Bridge need to access my browser tabs?**

-VTT Bridge loads a background script to relay commands from Dungeon Master's Vault to Roll20.
-This background script needs to [find the tab](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/query) that contains the Roll20 game.

 **Help, the "Connect to Roll20" button isn't appearing!**

 1. Make sure that you're on the read-only page - NOT the character builder page!